-Under Rule 7.19(6) of the Hong Kong Listing Rules, if a proposed rights issue would increase either the number of issued shares or the market capitalisation of the Company by more than 50 per cent (on its own or when aggregated with any other rights issues or open offers announced within the previous 12 months or prior to such 12 month period where dealing in respect of the shares issued pursuant thereto commenced within such 12 month period), then the issue must ordinarily be made conditional on approval by shareholders in a general meeting by a resolution on which the executive directors and their associates must abstain from voting.
-However, The Stock Exchange of Hong Kong Limited has granted a waiver to the Company from strict compliance with Rule 7.19(6) of the Hong Kong Listing Rules on 6 March 2009 in order to place the Company on an equal footing with other UK listed companies.
+Under Rule 7.19A(1) of the Hong Kong Listing Rules, if a proposed rights issue would increase either the number of issued shares or the market capitalisation of the Company by more than 50 per cent (on its own or when aggregated with any other rights issues or open offers announced within the previous 12 months or prior to such 12 month period where dealing in respect of the shares issued pursuant thereto commenced within such 12 month period), then the issue must be made conditional on approval by shareholders in a general meeting by a resolution on which the directors (excluding independent non-executive directors) and their associates must abstain from voting.
+However, The Stock Exchange of Hong Kong Limited has granted a waiver to the Company from strict compliance with the above requirements in order to place the Company on an equal footing with other UK listed companies.
 The waiver has been granted on the basis that:

-- the executive directors and their associates would abstain from voting on the relevant resolution in their capacity as shareholders; and - 2. if the Company were to do a rights issue, the Company would not need to obtain shareholder approval under Rule 7.19(6) of the Hong Kong Listing Rules provided that:
+the directors (excluding independent non-executive directors) and their associates would abstain from voting on the relevant resolution in their capacity as shareholders at the AGM; and

-- (i) the market capitalisation of the Company will not increase by more than 50 per cent as a result of the proposed rights issue; and - (ii) the votes of any new directors appointed to the Board since the AGM would not have made a difference to the outcome of the relevant resolution at the AGM if they had been shareholders at the time and they had in fact abstained from voting.
+- 2. if the Company were to do a rights issue, the Company would not need to obtain further shareholder approval under Rule 7.19A(1) of the Hong Kong Listing Rules provided that: - (i) the market capitalisation of the Company will not increase by more than 50 per cent as a result of the proposed rights issue; and - (ii) the votes of any new directors appointed to the Board since the AGM would not have made a difference to the outcome of the relevant resolution at the AGM if they had been shareholders at the time and they had in fact abstained from voting.